se-edu/learningresources/contents/python/numpy.md

 The downside to these benefits is a large memory footprint: NumPy's performance depends on compiled C and Fortran code, so it may not be suitable for embedded systems.
-All elements of a NumPy array must also be of _the same_ type, a primitive C type or something similar to one, for the rest of NumPy to work well; in particular Python's arbitrary-precision integers are treated as generic Python objects if they are too large.
+All elements of a NumPy array must also be of _the same_ type, a primitive C type or something similar to one, for the rest of NumPy to work well; in particular Python integers are treated as generic Python objects if they are too large, negating speed improvements, while strings have to be interpreted as character arrays.
 ```python
 >>> np.array([1.5, "a"])
 array(['1.5', 'a'], dtype='<U32') # not a numeric type!